All Episodes

 I think we are in the middle of common sense.

-What were the I mean, the people who voted in those elections in November, they had a clear alternative.
+I mean, the people who voted in those elections in November, they had a clear alternative.

-They knew they had two years of a far left, near socialist administration.
+They knew they had two years of a far-left near-socialist administration.

-They didn't want any part of it, don't want any more of it, and yet look, even now, the press in desperation, story after story, say, you know what?
+And yet, look, even now, the press in desperation, story after story, say, you know what?

 Voters have changed their minds.

-Voters are regretting what they did in November.
+Voters are regretting what they did.

 Really, you can see these stories.